-Authentic keema samosa recipe that will give you the same flavor that you eat on street food of Pakistan and India.
-You can prepare the stuffing with lamb and beef mince to wrap in a samosa patti.
-Fold in a form of triangular samosa and deep fry to get golden brown color.
+Authentic keema samosa recipe will give you the same flavor you eat in Pakistan and India's street food.
+You can prepare keema for samosa stuffing with mutton, lamb, or beef mince to wrap in samosa Patti.
+Fold in a form of a triangular samosa and deep fry to get golden brown color.
 These mini, bite-size samosas will give you the best flavor and crispiness to serve as a snack or appetizer.

 Check out 3 easy ways to make extremely crispy pakoras with onion and potatoes.

 Keema is a form of ground meat (mince) that can be prepared with beef, lamb, and mutton.
 It will be used as stuffing to prepare samosa.
 Patti or bread sheet/pastry is used to wrap keema stuffing in a form of triangular samosa to deep fry it in a golden-brown color.

 If you are using lamb stuffing then it will call lamb samosa.
 In the same way, with beef stuffing, call it beef samosa.
 Locally we call it keema samosa or simply the meat samosa.